mbmcmullen27/cpython-internals/README.md

 - Multiprocessing in python means multiple interpreters
 - (259) The Python evaluation loop is not thread-safe.
 There are many parts of the interpreter state, such as the garbage collector, that are shared and global.
 To get around this, the CPython developers implemented a mega-lock called teh **global interpreter lock (GIL)**.
 Before any opcode is executed in the frame-evaluation loop, the GIL is acquired by the thread.
 Once the opcode has been executed, the GIL is released.
 - Summary thread state description on (265)

+- (270) If PTHREAD_SYSTEM_SCHED_SUPPORTED is defined \[...\] then the pthread is set to PTHREAD_SCOPE_SYSTEM, meaning that the priority of the thread on the operating system scheduler is decided against the other threads on the system, not just the ones within the Python process